-Paul Conibear President and CEO
+Paul Conibear, President and CEO

-The information in this release is subject to the disclosure requirements of Lundin Mining under the EU Market Abuse Regulation and the Swedish Securities Markets Act.
-This information was publically communicated on February 22, 2017 at 7:00 p.m.
+The information in this release is subject to the disclosure requirements of Lundin Mining under the Swedish Financial Instruments Trading Act.
+This information was publicly communicated on February 22, 2017 at 7:30 p.m.
 Eastern Time.